True Random · ANU QRNG · Photonic Entropy

 Most spinning wheels on the internet are fake random.
 They use a pseudo-random number generator — a deterministic algorithm seeded by your system clock.
 Given the same seed, it produces the same sequence every time.
 It looks random.
 It is not.

 This wheel is different.
-Every spin fetches a number from a quantum physics experiment happening right now at Australian National University.
+Every spin fetches a number from a quantum physics experiment happening right now.
 The outcome is not just hard to predict — it is physically impossible to predict, even in principle.

 // The quantum source